Solomon's Love Song

 ● Song 3:1-2 . .
 One night as I lay in bed, I yearned deeply for my lover, but he did not come.
 So I said to myself: I will get up now and roam the city, searching for him in all its streets and squares.
 But my search was in vain.

-Apparently Shiloh was later than usual and Shulah began to panic that maybe her man was lying in the streets somewhere beaten half to death by muggers on his way home.
-Women's imaginations tend to run a little wild like that at times, especially late at night.
+Some women's imaginations tend to run a little wild like that at times, especially late at night.
+Shulah began to panic that maybe her man was lying in the streets somewhere beaten half to death by muggers on his way home.

 ● Song 3:3 . .The watchmen stopped me as they made their rounds, and I said to them: Have you seen him anywhere, this one I love so much?